Early Research Participation (ERP)

 "We cannot always build the future for our youth, but we can build our youth for the future." -- Franklin D. Roosevelt, 32nd President of the United States (1933-1945)

 "I learn by going where I have to go." -- from The Waking by Theodore Roethke, American Poet (1908-1963)

-A fundamental guiding principle of BEST is early engagement of students in the research, discovery and innovation process.
+A fundamental guiding principle of BEST Early is early engagement of students in the research, discovery and innovation process.
 Simply put, we believe that students do not require four years of high school and four years of college before they are engaged in authentic research.